Stonksbunker/optionchain-visualizer/researchpaper.md

 \Begin{multicols}{2}
 # Introduction
+Optionchain visualiser is a collection of multiple technologies: Python as the programming language, Bash as a scripting language, JSON as a database, Flask as a software-based server, Raspberry Pi as hardware and Arch Linux as operating system.

 **Optionchain visualiser** is a collection of *multiple* technologies, like **python programming language**, **bash scripting**, **json** as database, **flask** as software based server , **Raspberry pi 4b** as hardware server and **arch linux** as operating system [^1].

 Using web-scraping we extract data from NSE [^2] which gets saved in database (as json file) then using matplotlib in first varient and dash(component in plotty [^plotty]) we generate static pngs and interactive graphs.